 Market Participants should develop timely and accurate methods of quantifying their Precious Metals settlement and risk.
-The management of each area involved in participant’s Precious Metal operations should obtain at least a high-level understanding of the settlement process and the tools that may be used to mitigate settlement risk.
+The management of each area involved in the Market Participant’s Precious Metals operations should obtain at least a high-level understanding of the settlement process and the tools that may be used to mitigate settlement risk.

-The netting of Precious Metals settlements is encouraged.
+The netting of settlements in Precious Metals trades is encouraged in unallocated transactions, where netting is possible.
 Where used by Market Participants, a process of settling payments on a net basis should be supported by appropriate bilateral documentation.
 Such netting may be bilateral or multilateral.

 Market Participants should utilise Standing Settlement Instructions (SSIs)

 SSIs should be set up with a defined start date and be captured and amended (including audit trail recording) with the appropriate approvals, such as review by at least two individuals.
 Counterparties should be notified of changes to SSIs with sufficient time in advance of their implementation.
-Changes, notifications and new SSIs should be delivered via an authenticated, and standardised, message type whenever possible.
+Changes to and notifications of SSIs, and new SSIs should be delivered via an authenticated, and standardised, message type whenever possible.